MU-IT-Services/o365-mailHeadersParser/README.md

-# o365-antiSpamReportParser
+# Office365 Spam/Malware-related Email Header Parser

-A simple UI for parsing Office365 anti spam report (`X-Forefront-Antispam-Report`) email headers.
+A simple tool for parsing the Office365 mail headers related to sender validation, bulk mail, and malware.

+You can use the tool directly form GitHub at TO DO.